dusk-network/plonk/docs /Introduction.md

-This module is a self contained file which explains how PLONK and the protocol components work.
+This module is a self contained file which explains how PLONK and its protocol components work.

 Table of Contents
 =================